ONSdigital/Statistical-Method-Specifications/MoR_methodological_spec.md

  method can be influenced by extreme values.
 The method imputes a single numeric variable.
 It uses the relationship between the variable being imputed and an appropriate predictive or auxiliary variable.
-Typically, the predictive or auxiliary variable can be:
+Typically, the predictive variable can be:

-* a previous value from the variable of interest for the non-responder, known as forwards imputation
+* a previous value from the variable of interest for the non-responder, used for forwards imputation
-* a consecutive value from the variable of interest for the non-responder, also known as backwards imputation
+* a consecutive value from the variable of interest for the non-responder, used for backwards imputation

+Typically, the auxiliary variable can be:

-* a known register-based variable for the non-responder that is well correlated with the variable of interest, known as construction imputation
+* a known register-based variable for the non-responder that is well correlated with the variable of interest, used for construction imputation

-Previous or consecutive auxiliary variables either can be returned, imputed or constructed.
+Previous or consecutive predictive variables either can be returned, imputed or constructed.
 Forwards and backwards imputed values can be based upon returned, imputed or constructed values from the predictive record.